ankschoubey/old-blog/_posts/2022-06-25-tests-creative-variable-names.md

 // someAssertionThatUses tonyStark And steveRogers
 ```

-Now within assertion the developer will know exact data in both the `User` objects.
+Now within assertion, the developer will know the exact data in both the `User` objects.

-This not only makes tests more cleaner, but makes them funny and interesting to read.
+This not only makes tests cleaner but also makes them funny and exciting to read.